zephyrproject-rtos/zephyr/boards/phytec/phyboard_electra/doc/index.rst

 Therefore, the testing requires the binary to be copied to the SD card to allow the A53 cores to load it while booting using remoteproc.

-To test the M4F core, we build the :ref:`hello_world` sample with the following command.
+To test the M4F core, we build the :zephyr:code-sample:`hello_world` sample with the following command.

 .. zephyr-app-commands::
    :board: phyboard_electra/am6442/m4